ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_profiles.md

 ##### `parabolic_paramterisation()`

 If pedestal profile values are set they are reset to have values that agree with the original form of the parabolic profiles.
-Such that $\rho_{\text{ped}} = 1$ and that pedestal and separatrix desnities and temepratures are zero.
+Such that $\rho_{\text{ped}} = 1$ and that pedestal and separatrix densities and temepratures are zero.
 This will then warn the user in the terminal.

-The desnity and temperature profile runner function [`TProfile/NProfile.run()`](plasma_density_profile.md#runner-function-run) is then called to re-calculate the profile and core values.
+The density and temperature profile runner function [`TProfile/NProfile.run()`](plasma_density_profile.md#runner-function-run) is then called to re-calculate the profile and core values.

 Ratio of density-weighted to volume-averaged temperature factor is calculated: